learn-co-curriculum/react-hooks-class-components-intro/README.md

 React, and even are likely to see them on your first React job.
 So let's take a look at the syntax and learn some of the ins and outs of writing class components.

-## Objectives

-1. Translate a function component to a class component

 ## Class Component Syntax